midhunmanoj716/Cognizant-Solutions/README.md

 Cognizant Full Stack Java Solutions
 This repository contains a collection of Java-based solutions developed as part of the Cognizant Full Stack Engineer (FSE) Program.
-The projects are organized week-wise, each covering key topics like object-oriented design, software patterns, algorithm implementation, and real-world problem-solving using Java.

-Each subfolder inside a week contains individual exercises, complete with .java files and their respective main() methods.
+The exercises are structured week-wise and include hands-on assignments focused on core programming concepts, design patterns, algorithm implementation, and more.

+📁 Weekly Breakdown
+✅ Week 1
+All Week 1 assignments and hands-on exercises have been added.

+✅ Week 2
+All Week 2 exercises and solutions have also been pushed.

+Additional weeks will be added progressively as the program continues.

 🔧 Prerequisites
 To run the code in this repository, the following tools should be installed: